 The symphony composed in 1886 was written to a commission from the Philharmonic Society of London.
 Saint-Saens had not received great recognition or acceptance as a symphonic composer and this third attempt was met with a mixed reception.

 As a composition, the work grows from two motivic ideas and is orchestrated in a richly colorful fashion which includes the use of an organ.
 It is a three-movement work full of brilliant melodic invention, reminding us perhaps of an equally famous piece from this composer called “The Carnival of the Animals.”

 10. Toccata and Fugue in D Minor BWV.565: J.S Bach

 My final addition to the collection of most famous classical pieces is the legendary Toccata and Fugue by Bach.
 The piece is composed for organ which brings with it a certain creepiness that has been exploited to great effect in movies from Fantasia to Jekyll & Hyde and even “An Accidental Zombie named Ted,” in 2017.

 In spite of the more popular uses of this work, it is a remarkable composition that demonstrates the astonishing fluency and inventiveness of Bach.
 The Toccata is a fast-moving virtuosic section that opens the work.
-It is the very opening of this toccata seems to drive fear into the hearts of listeners in a way perhaps only the Verdi Requiem can match.
+It is the very opening of this toccata that seems to drive fear into the hearts of listeners in a way perhaps only the Verdi Requiem can match.
 The highly complex fugue that follows shows Bach effortlessly demonstrating his compositional inventiveness and fluency completing one of the most famous organ pieces ever written.